victorvelasco/hdpExtra/README.md

 # hdpExtra
-Extension to the package hdp for mutational signatures with the Hierarchical Dirichlet Process
+Extension to the package hdp for mutational signature discovery with the Hierarchical Dirichlet Process

 Prior to installing hdpExtra, make sure that dependencies listed in the `DESCRIPTION` file are installed.
 To install, use the `devtools` package